benjamonnguyen/Pomomo/README.md

 ### Features

-* Play an alert in your voice channel whenever your pomodoro or break is over
+* Play an alert in your voice channel whenever your pomodoro or break is over.

-* Keep track of the session through the text channel the command was sent from or in your DMs if you're subscribed to the session
+* Keep track of the session through the text channel the command was sent from or in your DMs if you're subscribed to the session.

 * Set a countdown timer that updates in real time!

+* Automatically mute/deafen during pomodoro intervals.

 ### Demo